Deep Ellum, Dallas: Jazz and blues

 Deep Ellum's claim to fame has been its music.
-By the 1920s, the neighborhood had become a hotbed for early jazz and blues musicians, hosting the likes of Blind Lemon Jefferson, Robert Johnson, Huddie "Lead Belly" Ledbetter, and Bessie Smith in Deep Ellum clubs such as The Harlem and The Palace.
+In the 1920s and 1930s, the neighborhood had become a hotbed for early jazz and blues musicians, hosting such as Blind Lemon Jefferson, Blind Willie Johnson, Robert Johnson (who recorded 27 tracks with Don Law in a nearby Vitagraph recording studio in downtown Dallas), Huddie "Lead Belly" Ledbetter, the young T-Bone Walker, Lightnin' Hopkins, Whistlin' Alex Moore, and Bessie Smith.
+These and other musicians performed on the streets and in Deep Ellum clubs such as The Gypsy Tea Room, The Harlem and The Palace.
 From 1920 to 1950, the number of nightclubs, cafes, and domino parlors in Deep Ellum jumped from 12 to 20.

 In 1937, a columnist described Deep Ellum as:

 At the time, you could find gun and locksmith shops, clothing stores, the Cotton Club, tattoo studios, barber-shops, pawn shops, drugstores, tea rooms, loan offices, domino halls, pool halls, and walk-up hotels.
 On its sidewalks you could find pigeon droppers, reefer men, craps shooters, card sharps, and sellers of cocaine and marijuana.
 Sometime around World War I, Lead Belly and Blind Lemon Jefferson got together and began composing folk tunes, with Dallas often in the lyrics.
 In a song called "Take A Whiff on Me":

 The most famous song about the district was recorded in 1933 under the title of "Deep Elm Blues" by the Lone Star Cowboys.
-The song and the lyrics were derived from the Georgia Crackers’ 1927 recording, "The Georgia Black Bottom".
+The song and the lyrics were derived from the Georgia Crackers' 1927 recording, "The Georgia Black Bottom".
 The Shelton Brothers recorded "Deep Elem Blues" on Decca in 1935.
 Despite these earlier recordings, they claimed credit for the song.
 The lyrics narrate white men seeking immoral and illegal entertainment in an African-American part of town.
 The Shelton Brothers iterated the name of the district in "Deep Elem Blues, No. 2", "What's the Matter with Deep Elem", and "Deep Elm Boogie Woogie Blues".
 Dick Stabile and his Orchestra, the Texas Wanderers, and the Wilburn Brothers all invoked the district's name in separate Decca pressings.

 "Deep Ellum Blues" was later performed by the Grateful Dead: